Jump to maincontent

 Photo from the photo point at the farm Engelaug Østre in Ådalsbruk, where Edvard Munch was born.
 JH Studios / Lars Martin Bøe

-Munch trail
+Munch trail and visiting the centre

 Also visit the Munch trail, containing five boards marking places Edvard Munch was associated with in Løten.
 There are two boards located on the site of the Klevfos Industrial Museum, one board by the Munch family’s first home at By in Løten, and a board by Tofsrud, where the military facility where Munch's father Christian worked as a doctor, was located.
 There is also a board below East Engelaug, where Edvard Munch was born.